pcwerk/lp-toolkit/README.md

 ## Getting started

 Out of the box, `lp-toolkit` uses the ChatGPT engine, an OpenAI API key is needed.
-To get started quickly, we assume that you have the following installed in your system:
+To get started quickly, the following tools are required:

 - `npm`
 - `docker` and `docker-compose`